Home Politics and Current Affairs Why India-Iran relation has entered into a strategic zone?

 This visit of external affairs minister Jaishankar in the middle of the escalating tension in West Asia looks strategic, how things would show up in this multi-polar world

 Well, Tehran says it wishes to completely bypass Pakistan in the affairs of the region.
 This statement is significant in the backdrop of the fact that Iranian missiles struck two bases of the Balochi terror group Jaish ul-Adl in Pakistan on yesterday.
-This can't be a coincidence at a time when 's foreign minister S Jaishankar is on his Iran visit.
+This can't be a coincidence at a time when India's foreign minister S Jaishankar is on his Iran visit.

 Meanwhile, India and Iran have reached a final agreement on India's first foreign port project, Chahbahar Port.
 This port is situated in the Sistan-Baluchistan province in the south-eastern part of Iran.
 This port on the Gulf of Oman would be strategically significant for India as the connectivity it offers to West Asia, the Suez Canal and Africa would make sure Pakistan does not come in the way.
-More so because Afghanistan is another partner in the Chabahar project, and the Taliban regime has problems with Pakistan too while Indiawishes to reach Afghanistan through Chabahar as well.
+More so because is another partner in the Chabahar project, and the Taliban regime has problems with Pakistan too while Indiawishes to reach Afghanistan through Chabahar as well.
 It is 800 km closer to the border of Afghanistan than Pakistan's Karachi port.

 Finally, recall the India-Middle East-Europe Economic Corridor, the agreement for which was reached between all stakeholders during the G20 Summit in India.
 The Chabaharport will enhance India's presence in the region, as it is on the way to the IMEC corridor.
 Once Chabahar is complete, India can offer 30% cheaper imports than the Mediterranean-Suez route.
 Moreover, natural gas from Central Asia can be exported to India via the Chahbahar port.